oLd-Y/blog/content/post/Atomic Habits 读后感/index.md

     > 原文：needed a wife willing to jump on board

-- needed a wife willing to jump on board

-- adamant

-- laid out a plan

-- prodigies

-- home-schooled

-- a rarity in Hungary at the time

-- tournaments

-- meticulous

-- successfully courted

-- atypical

 - the sisters talk about their childhood as entertaining rather than grueling.